SPRAW1/Hey-Max/README.md

 4. In dbt Cloud:
   - Configure your environment and connection settings
      Run:
-        dbt seed (if using any seed files — optional) dbt run to build models
+        - dbt run to build models
-        dbt test to validate models
+        - dbt test to validate models

 5. Connect Metabase to your BigQuery project, then use the curated models to build and explore dashboards.

----
-Feel free to fork, clone, and build upon this structure for your own analytics engineering workflows!

 ---
 **Author:** Prawin